2 DECEMBER 2022

 23 – 25 JUNE 2022

-Conference panel: Infrastructural Development and Human-Nonhuman Coexistence in Asian Borderlands, the 7th Conference of the Asian Borderland Research Network ‘Borderland Futures: Technologies, Zones, Co-existences’, Seoul, South Korea
+Conference panel: Infrastructural Development and Human-Nonhuman Coexistence in Asian Borderlands, the 7th Conference of the Asian Borderland Research Network ‘Borderland Futures: Technologies, Zones, Co-existences’, Chung-Ang University, Seoul, South Korea

-This panel explored the ways in which infrastructure mediates the relations
+Emilia and Tom attended the conference on site and co-hosted a panel together, which explored the ways in which infrastructure mediates the relations

 between humans and nonhumans, and enquires into the politics that have have emerged in border regions in response to the threats to both wildlife and domestic animals posed by infrastructural development.